Medical Marijuana (MMJ) for Crohn’s Disease – How Can it Help?

 How can Medical Marijuana (MMJ) Help Those Suffering from Crohn’s Disease?
 Our Medical Marijuana Doctors in Colorado Springs, CO Weigh In.

 Crohn’s Disease can be debilitating for those suffering from its effects.
 What’s worse, it’s mysterious.
 Researchers don’t know much about what triggers the disease or how to treat it.
-But in recent years, our on-staff doctors in Colorado Springs, Colorado keep hearing one question: how can medical marijuana help those suffering from Crohn’s Disease?
+But in recent years, our on-staff doctors in Colorado Springs, Colorado keep hearing one question during medical marijuana evaluations: how can medical marijuana help those suffering from Crohn’s Disease?

 What is Crohn’s Disease?